 A drone view of a bridge bisecting a slum.

-Lagos, Nigeria is one of the most populous cities in the world, with over 14 million people calling it home.
+Lagos, Nigeria is one of the most populous cities in the world, with at least 17 million people calling it home.
 While the city has seen tremendous economic growth in recent years, with a booming construction industry and a growing middle class, it also faces a stark reality of inequality.
 This inequality is particularly evident in the housing sector, where many residents struggle to access affordable housing and are forced to live in overcrowded, informal settlements.

 The construction industry has played a major role in the growth of Lagos' economy, with new buildings and developments sprouting up all around the city.
 However, this construction boom has also led to gentrification in some areas, where low-income residents are displaced to make way for high-end developments.
 Additionally, the majority of new construction in Lagos caters to the upper classes, with a lack of focus on affordable housing options for low-income residents.